KWOwens/Udacity-Shopping-Cart-Project/README.md

 # Udacity-Shopping-Cart-Project

-Udacity Front End Development Project
+Udacity Front End Development Nanodegree Project

 This is my very first web development project using the programming language JavaScript.
 In this project I was required to demonstrate my ability to apply the knowledge and basic skills that I learned in this portion of the course.